 Furthermore, most people enjoy doing sweeps because they help a bottom player flip his opponent to get out of an unwanted position.

-As a white belt, you need many sweeping techniques to improve your jiu-jitsu.
+It would help if you had many sweeping techniques to improve your jiu-jitsu as a white belt.
 So, look at some basic BJJ sweeps that you know and understand.

 Hip Bump Sweep